How Neuromodulation Supports Learning, Rehabilitation, and Recovery

 Recovery after brain injury, neurological illness, or prolonged dysfunction depends fundamentally on the brain’s ability to adapt and reorganise.
 This adaptive capacity is known as neuroplasticity.

-Vagal nerve stimulation (VNS) does not create recovery on its own.
-Rather, it can modulate the biological conditions under which neuroplastic change becomes more likely, particularly when stimulation is paired with meaningful experience, rehabilitation, or training.
+Vagus nerve stimulation (VNS) does not create recovery on its own.
+Rather, it is used to modulate the biological conditions under which neuroplastic change becomes more likely, particularly when stimulation is paired with meaningful experience, rehabilitation, or training.

 Neuroplasticity, Not Neurogenesis, Drives Adult Recovery

-Two biological processes are often discussed in relation to brain recovery:
+Two biological processes are often discussed in relation to recovery after brain injury or neurological dysfunction:

 - Neurogenesis – the formation of new neurons